hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 The return type for a functional component is `React.Element<*>` - but Flow can infer that so don't bother with a return type annotation.

-Type definitions for React are built into Flow;
+Type definitions for React are built into Flow.
-the Flow documentation includes a
+The Flow documentation includes a
 [type reference for React types][type reference].
 It is useful to look at those definitions to see exactly what Flow expects.
 You can also go straight to the source: